What makes an ideal surveillance drone? To appreciate the answer to this question it is important to first understand what Surveillance is.

 - For this, having a rotor design that minimizes noise as well as strong sensor payloads that enable sufficient distance from objects of interest is vital.

 RECOMMENDATION: Select a UAV (Multi-rotor) which uses large rotor blades that reduce the noise footprint to become indiscernible at, preferably less than, 200 meters.
 At this distance the drone is hardly visually hardly discernable anyway.
+Include a strong thermal sensor.

 - Surveillance operations require a level of persistence and for that longer flight times are a priority.